transition-zero/tz-client/README.md

 ## Documentation

-The full documentation for FEO can be found here: <a href="https://docs.feo.transitionzero.org" target="_blank">https://docs.feo.transitionzero.org</a>
+The full documentation for the TZ platform can be found here: <a href="https://docs.feo.transitionzero.org" target="_blank">https://docs.feo.transitionzero.org</a>

 ## Contributing